hopegipson/Hope_Personal_Portfolio/README.md

 To watch a demo of the Rails Application in action you can visit:

-Blog Post with Further Explanation on Playback:
+Blog Post with Further Explanation on the website build:

 ## Prerequisites